CEI-lab/ece3400-2017/docs/lab4.md

 #### Display the full-sized 4x5 grid

-You should already have code from lab 3 which displays a smaller version of the maze grid.
-Modify this code to display the full 4x5 grid.
+You should already have code from Lab 3 which displays a smaller version of the maze grid on the VGA monitor using the FPGA.
+For this lab, you will modify this code to display the full 4x5 grid on the VGA monitor.
+Additionally, you will get an Arduino communicating with the FPGA so that your Arduino can receive messages about the maze from the robot and display that information on the monitor.

 #### Recieve packets from the Arduino